 A few specifics, in case they're helpful:

-so vast and breathtaking there, but if we had ended with it, I suspect (maybe?) that we would have been disappointed with the lack of animal life.
+- so vast and breathtaking there, but if we had ended with it, I suspect (maybe?) that we would have been disappointed with the lack of animal

-Instead, we took a million pics of every springbok we saw (not many) - unaware that we'd see so much animal life that we wouldn't know what to do with
+life.
+Instead, we took a million pics of every springbok we saw (not many) - unaware that we'd see so much animal life that we wouldn't know what

-ourselves.
+to do with ourselves.
 Our guide was Chris at Little Kulala - he was phenomenal.
-We loved our stay at Little Kulala (sleeping out under the stars was incredible).
+We loved our stay at Little Kulala (sleeping out under the stars

-went to Signal (at Cape Grace), Del Aire Graff, Mondiall, and Black Sheep for restaurants.
+We went to Signal (at Cape Grace), Del Aire Graff, Mondiall, and Black Sheep for restaurants.
 And Karibu in the V&A Waterfront.
-Oh - and Two Oceans
+Oh - and Two

-at Cape Point.
+Oceans at Cape Point.
 All were excellent - no disappointments.
 (And the dollar is so strong!!
-It's ridiculous how impeccably you can eat & drink in South
+It's ridiculous how impeccably you can eat &